Coronavirus updates in Central Texas: Thursday school and cases stat tracker

 - Central Texas counties:

-- Williamson County: There are 542 new cases of coronavirus in Williamson County.
-Twelve percent of hospital beds are available, and 0% of ICU beds are available.
-Since the beginning of the pandemic, at least 53,551 cases have been reported and at least 549 people have died.
+- Williamson County: There are 475 new cases of coronavirus in Williamson County.
+Thirteen percent of hospital beds are available, and 0% of ICU beds are available.
+Since the beginning of the pandemic, at least 56,208 cases have been reported and at least 565 people have died.

 - Central Texas school districts:

-- Leander ISD: For the week of Aug.
-28-Sept.
-3, there have been 212 total positive cases.
-There have been 819 total cumulative positive cases.
+- Leander ISD: For the week of Sept.
+4-10 there have been 137 total positive cases.
+There have been 1,053 total cumulative positive cases.

-- Pflugerville ISD: For the week of Aug.
-30-Sept.
-3, there have been 73 total positive cases.
-There have been 391 total cumulative positive cases.
+- Pflugerville ISD: For the week of Sept.
+6-10, there has been 1 total positive case.
+There have been 504 total cumulative positive cases.

-- Hays CISD: For the week of Aug.
-30, there have been 134 total reported new cases (121 students, 13 staff).
-There have been 190 total cumulative positive cases.
+- Hays CISD: There have been a total of 402 cumulative student cases and 80 cumulative staff cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)